jqlang/jq/README.md

     scripts/crosscompile <name-of-build> <configure-options>

 Use the `--host=` and `--target=` ./configure options to select a cross-compilation environment.
 See also
 ["Cross compilation"](https://github.com/stedolan/jq/wiki/Cross-compilation) on
 the wiki.

-Send questions to https://stackoverflow.com/questions/tagged/jq or to the #jq channel (http://irc.lc/freenode/%23jq/) on Freenode (https://webchat.freenode.net/).
+Send questions to https://stackoverflow.com/questions/tagged/jq or to the #jq channel (https://web.libera.chat/#jq) on Libera.Chat (https://libera.chat/).